Dan Sullivan (EastEnders): Storylines

-Before the trial commences, Phil convinces Steve to work together in getting Dan imprisoned — under the guise that the pair, though archenemies, would be well-ridden of their common nemesis and Mel's tormenting ex-boyfriend once and for all.
+Before the trial commences, Phil convinces Steve to work together in getting Dan imprisoned – under the guise that the pair, though archenemies, would be well-rid of their common nemesis and Mel's tormenting ex-boyfriend once and for all.
 Phil also summons his lawyer Marcus Christie (Stephen Churchett) to help Jamie prepare in testifying against Dan, while also forcing Ian to help contribute to his testimony as well.
 Despite all their efforts, however, Dan is found not guilty by the jury in August 2001.
-Deducing that Phil had framed him for the shooting and that Steve had been conspiring with their shared enemy against him, Dan resolves to get revenge on his two alpha male rivals once and for all — up to the point where he wrongfully asserts that Steve is the one who shot Phil.
+Deducing that Phil had framed him for the shooting and that Steve had been conspiring with their shared enemy against him, Dan resolves to get revenge on his two alpha male rivals once and for all – up to the point where he wrongfully asserts that Steve is the one who shot Phil.
 He first blackmails Billy into giving him leverage against Phil and Steve.
-When he learns from Billy that Mel had a one-night stand with Phil on Christmas Night 2000 before marrying Steve months later, Dan realizes that Mel is the key to his plan and sets out to target her as a result of this.
+When he learns from Billy that Mel had a one-night stand with Phil on Christmas Night 2000 before marrying Steve months later, Dan realises that Mel is the key to his plan and sets out to target her as a result of this.
 Dan soon kidnaps Mel and holds her captive in an abandoned tower block building, whereupon he alerts Phil and Steve of the situation.
 When he calls them again, Dan demands that Phil and Steve give him £100,000 each in exchange for Mel's safety.
 It soon becomes clear that Dan's plan to get revenge on Phil and Steve was to kidnap Mel, the common link between the three rivals, and then blackmail the pair into giving him £200,000 ransom in order to rescue Mel from captivity.
 This forces Phil and Steve to work together in getting £200,000 for Mel's safety.
-As they do so, Dan attempts to justify his actions to Mel by telling her what Phil and Steve have been up to; Mel gradually realizes that Dan is telling the truth about being framed for Phil's shooting when he reveals that the pair have been secretly colluding in their ownership of the Queen Vic with Phil's ex-lover Sharon Watts (Letitia Dean).
-It is then Dan informs Mel that Steve has been having an affair with a blonde woman named Karen to elude himself from grieving over the death of his estranged mother Barbara (Sheila Hancock), which Dan had learned from Billy when blackmailing the latter into giving him leverage against Phil and Steve.
+As they do so, Dan attempts to justify his actions to Mel by telling her what Phil and Steve have been up to; Mel gradually realises that Dan is telling the truth about being framed for Phil's shooting when he reveals that the pair have been secretly colluding in their ownership of the Queen Vic with Phil's ex-lover Sharon Watts (Letitia Dean).
+It is then Dan informs Mel that Steve has been having an affair with a blonde woman named Karen (Kate Fleetwood) to elude himself from grieving over the death of his estranged mother Barbara (Sheila Hancock), which Dan had learned from Billy when blackmailing the latter into giving him leverage against Phil and Steve.
 These revelations soon help Mel improve the situation despite Dan promising Phil and Steve that he will kill her unless the ransom is completed.